Approved by the LLAM membership – March 2016

 - An annual business meeting of the Corporation shall be held in May at such time and place as the Board of Trustees shall designate.
 Additional meeting dates may be fixed by the Board of Trustees as necessary.

-- Members shall be notified of all meetings by publication in the Corporation’s newsletter or by print or electronic mail at least ten (10) days in advance of the meeting.
+- Members shall be notified of all meetings by publication on the Corporation’s website, or by print or electronic mail, at least ten (10) days in advance of the meeting.

 - Voting.
-The affairs of the Corporation shall be conducted by the majority vote of members present and voting unless otherwise provided in the Bylaws.
+The affairs of the Corporation shall be conducted by the majority vote of members present and voting, including those members attending remotely, unless otherwise provided in the Bylaws.

 ARTICLE V. Parliamentary Authority